prosenjitjoy/Go-with-GraphQL/README.md

 # Go-with-GraphQL
-Complete CRUD GraphQL API using Gophers/graphql-go and ArangoDB.
+Complete CRUD GraphQL API using Go backend and ArangoDB.